Extinct (film): Production

 The film was first announced on September 3, 2019, as a new animated feature in production at Cinesite Animation directed by David Silverman with Raymond S. Persi as co-director.
 The announcement revealed Adam DeVine, Rachel Bloom, Zazie Beetz and Ken Jeong as cast members.

 Release

-The film was released in the United Kingdom in August 20, 2021 by Sky Cinema.
-The film was also released in Russia theatrically on February 11, 2021.
+The film was released in Russia theatrically on February 11, 2021.
+The film was also released in the United Kingdom in August 20, 2021 by Sky Cinema.
 The film was released worldwide on Netflix on November 19, 2021.
 Extinct was in the Top 10 most watched English films on Netflix during the first week of its release.

 Critical reception

 Review aggregator Rotten Tomatoes reported a score of 43% based on seven reviews, with an average rating of 4.90/10.
 Steve Rose for The Guardian gave the film 2 out of 5 stars, writing that: "In the Darwinian world of kids' entertainment, Extinct looks like an evolutionary dead end."